-The Courts and the Commission have identified various factors that can indicate dominance.
-The Guidance Paper classifies these factors into three non-exhaustive categories (paragraph 12):
+Because determining the competitive price is difficult, the Courts and the Commission have identified various factors that can indicate dominance.
+The Guidance Paper classifies these factors into three nonexhaustive categories (paragraph 12):

 - constraints imposed by competitors (involving an assessment of market structure and market shares); - the threat of expansion by existing competitors or entry by potential competitors; and - the importance of countervailing buyer power.